 Two features that truly make this console to stand out are its remarkably super lightweight metallic chassis/body and the unusually shaped stylish body that gives you a great feel to the controls.

 The input/output connections are imperative right out of the box and they include; four XLR+¼” TRS combo inputs at the back and 2 ¼” instruments and headphone inputs in the front.
-About the outputs, there are 2 ¼” assignable auxiliary and headphone outputs at the back and a ¼” output with direct stereo/mono switch.
+About the outputs, there are 2 ¼” assignable auxiliary and headphone outputs at the back and a ¼” output with a direct stereo/mono switch.

 The M-Audio AIR 192ǀ14 is also designed with a fast USB/USB-C circuitry that lets you connect your Mac or PC computer.
 There’s also a 5-pin MIDI in/out connection that lets you connect other musical instruments when recording your music.

 Last but not least, we can’t forget to mention the user interface.
-Unlike other audio interfaces, this one has a large interface that houses the USB direct knob, the main volume knob and the VU LED meters.
+Unlike other audio interfaces, this one has a large interface that houses the USB direct knob, the main volume knob, and the VU LED meters.

-For those looking to pair this audio console with top of the range audio software, you won’t be disappointed as it’s designed to sync with popular software such as Pro Tools, DB-33, Strike, Hybrid 3, Ableton Live Lite, Eleven Lite and AIR’s Creative FX Collection among others.
+For those looking to pair this audio console with top of the range audio software, you won’t be disappointed as it’s designed to sync with popular software such as Pro Tools, DB-33, Strike, Hybrid 3, Ableton Live Lite, Eleven Lite, and AIR’s Creative FX Collection among others.